Find the Best Tankless Water Heater Installation Contractors Near You

 The best location for your tankless water heater depends on several factors, including:

-• Fuel type (gas or electric): Gas tankless units must be installed in a well-ventilated area and where there is a gas hookup.
-Electric units are more flexible and can be installed almost anywhere there is an electrical connection and a water supply.
+• Fuel type (gas or electric): Gas tankless units must be installed in a well-ventilated area and near a gas line.
+Electric units are more flexible and can be located virtually anywhere that has electricity and water.

 • Proximity to fixtures: To minimize heat loss and get hot water faster, install the unit as close as possible to frequently used fixtures like showers or sinks.
-This is especially important if you don't have a hot water recirculation system..
+This is particularly true.

 • Venting: Ensure there is a clear path to vent exhaust gases safely outdoors.